Metastable states, quasi-stationary distributions and soft measures: Metastability after Lebowitz and Penrose

 \subsection{Phenomenology and modelization}

-Lebowitz and Penrose characterized {\em metastable thermodynamic states} by the following properties~\cite{LP}: \begin{itemize} \item[(a)] only one thermodynamic phase is present, \item[(b)] a system that starts in this state is likely to take a long time to get out, \item[(c)] once the system has gotten out, it is unlikely to return. \end{itemize} We can think, for example, to freezing fog made of small droplets in which only one phase is present (liquid phase) that remains for a long time in such a state (until collision with ground or trees, forming then hard rime) and that once frozen will typically not return to liquid state before pressure or temperature have changed.
+Lebowitz and Penrose characterized {\em metastable thermodynamic states} by the following properties~\cite{LP}: \begin{itemize} \item[(a)] only one thermodynamic phase is present, \item[(b)] a system that starts in this state is likely to take a long time to get out, \item[(c)] once the system has gotten out, it is unlikely to return. \end{itemize} We can think, for example, about freezing fog made of small droplets in which only one phase is present (liquid phase) that remains for a long time in such a state (until collision with ground or trees, forming then hard rime) and that once frozen will typically not return to liquid state before pressure or temperature have changed.

-To modelize such a state they considered in \cite{LP} a deterministic dynamics with equilibrium measure $\mu$.
-First, they associated with the only one phase of the metastable state a subset $\cR$ of the configuration space, and described this metastable state by the {\em restricted ensemble} $\mu_\cR = \mu(\cdot|\cR).$ Second, they proved that the escape rate from $\cR$ of the system started in $\mu_\cR$ is maximal at time $t = 0$, and that this initial escape rate is very small.
+To model such a state they considered in \cite{LP} a deterministic dynamics with equilibrium measure $\mu$.
+First, they associated with the metastable phase a subset $\cR$ of the configuration space, and described this metastable state by the {\em restricted ensemble} $\mu_\cR = \mu(\cdot|\cR).$ Second, they proved that the escape rate from $\cR$ of the system started in $\mu_\cR$ is maximal at time $t = 0$, and that this initial escape rate is very small.
 Last, they used standard methods of equilibrium statistical mechanics to deal with (c).
-As estimate of the returning probability to the metastable state they used the fraction of member of the {\em equilibrium} ensemble that have configuration in $\cR$ and they noted~(\cite{LP}, Section~8): \begin{quote} This amounts to assuming that a system whose dynamical state has just left $\cR$ is no more likely to return to it than one whose dynamical state was never anywhere near $\cR$.
+As an estimate of the returning probability to the metastable state they used the fraction of members of the {\em equilibrium} ensemble that have configurations in $\cR$ and they noted~(\cite{LP}, Section~8): \begin{quote} This amounts to assuming that a system whose dynamical state has just left $\cR$ is no more likely to return to it than one whose dynamical state was never anywhere near $\cR$.
 The validity of this assumption, at least in the short run, is dubious, but at least it provides us with some indication of what to expect. \end{quote}